NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 The upper light will turn on when it is ready to continue for configuration.

-If you have connected it to a wired ethernet connection this process may take slightly longer as it’ll also perform firmware updates as soon as it gets a connection to the internet.
+If you have connected it to a wired Ethernet connection this process may take slightly longer as it’ll also perform firmware updates as soon as it gets a connection to the internet.

 ## Configuring Your Nebra Indoor Hotspot